modularml/mojo/stdlib/docs/development.md

 ### Adding a test

 This section will show you how to add a unit test.
-Add the following at the top of the file
+Add the following at the top of `./stdlib/test/pathlib/test_pathlib.mojo`:

 ```mojo
 # RUN: %mojo %s